cockroachlabs/workshop_labs/query-optimization/README.md

 ```

 It's using a hash join.
 For the sake of testing, let's put into question the choice taken by the Optimizer.
-Let's force this query to use [all suported CockroachDB join methods](https://www.cockroachlabs.com/docs/stable/cost-based-optimizer#supported-join-algorithms): `LOOKUP`, `HASH`, `MERGE` and compare the Response Time.
+Let's force this query to use [all supported CockroachDB join methods](https://www.cockroachlabs.com/docs/stable/cost-based-optimizer#supported-join-algorithms): `LOOKUP`, `HASH`, `MERGE` and compare the Response Time.

 ```sql
 -- INNER LOOKUP JOIN